edtrochim/candid_core/docs/fields-reference-guide.md

   *Internal consistency checks by data producers; methodology peer-reviewed as part of publication; validation against limited ground station data in 20 cities.*

-* **NEW: Candid Core Curation Method**: How the Candid Core metadata fields themselves were populated.
+* **Candid Core Curation Method**: How the Candid Core metadata fields themselves were populated.

   *Candid Core fields initially populated by the GeoClimate Lab data producers, reviewed and refined based on feedback from the GUHII-Users Google Group and two independent expert reviewers.
 Some contraindications are added by the community and are disputed by the dataset authors.*